-The structure of the variable remuneration awarded to CRD IV regulated staff for the 2018 performance year includes, in compliance with regulation, above a threshold of 100 $K \in {}^{(6)}$.
+The structure of the variable remuneration awarded to CRD IV regulated staff for the 2019 performance year includes, in compliance with regulation, above a threshold of 100 K€(4):

-■ Anon-vested component subject to presence and performance conditions, as well as appropriate management of risks and compliance, vested over a period of three years on a pro-rata basis, with a deferral rate of at least 40% and which may go up to 70% for the highest variable remuneration levels;

-■ A payment of more than 50% in shares or share equivalents Societe Generale(7), that is 50% of the vested component and two-thirds of the non-vested component.
+- Anon-vested component subject to presence and performance conditions, as well as appropriate management of risks and compliance, vested over a period of three years on a pro-rata basis, with a deferral rate of at least 40% and which may go up to 70% for the highest variable remuneration levels; - A payment of more than 50% in shares or share equivalents Societe Generale(5), that is 50% of the vested component and two-thirds of the nonvested component.

-(6) or a threshold adjusted according to local regulations.
+(4) Or a threshold adjusted according to local regulations.

-(7) As for the preceding year, the instalments of non-vested variable remuneration awarded in instruments will be attributed to French tax residents in the form of Societe Generale shares.
+(5) As for the preceding year, the instalments of non-vested variable remuneration awarded in instruments will be attributed to French tax residents in the form of Societe Generale shares.